 Have you ever searched for criminal records?
 Was it a difficult process?
-Dis you do your search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that people search for criminal backgrounds and records, and your account may help other people.

 Click here to comment

 For Federal crimes, the FBI has a list of the Ten Most Wanted Fugitives.
 In Rockwall County,The Sheriff’s Department has their own list of the most wanted criminals, that you can access online.